Travelling Abroad with Green Card in 2025 | Complete Guide

 • The ability to live anywhere in the United States

-• The ability to work in any job in the U.S. that do not require security clearance, which is reserved for U.S. citizens.
+• The ability to work in any job in the U.S. that does not require security clearance

 • The ability to act as a sponsor for other relatives who wish to get green cards.
 Through the F-2A and the F-2B green cards, you can sponsor your spouse and children for their own lawful permanent resident statuses.